Category Archives: Raw

 DSCN0375DSCN0378

 Delicious fresh vegetables from the local farmers market went into this gazpacho.
 This time of year you must take advantage of the awesome selection of fruit and vegetables at your local farmers market.
 In Colorado there is so much local produce it would be a pity not to .
 I bought the tomatoes , cucumbers, peppers, garlic and red onion all from our local farmers market.
 Whole Foods also sells many local products which is so amazing.
 It’s just quite wonderful to put food on your table from your own garden or at least from one within 100 miles of where you live.
 Farm to Table .
 Simply put it’s the best .
+There are many variations of this wonderful cold soup — take what you want from this one and put your own mark on it.

 Ingredients: